cakephp/docs/en/views/helpers/flash.rst

         'element' => 'success'
     ]);

-    // In your View: Will use great_success.ctp instead of succcess.ctp
+    // In your template file: Will use great_success.ctp instead of succcess.ctp
     <?= $this->Flash->render('flash', [
         'element' => 'great_success'
     ]);